 - When the asphalt is not laid properly, it causes cracks and issues.

-For asphalt concrete, the mix design includes aggregates, combination of crushed stone, gravel and asphalt with asphalt emulsion.
+For asphalt concrete, the mix design includes aggregates, the combination of crushed stone, gravel and asphalt with asphalt emulsion.